SuddenDevelopment/business/README.md

 1. If **public defacement** would damage your business
 1. If **you have no idea** where you sit on all of the above.

+## A note about security products
+1. Remember that the security industry is built to sell products, which may or may not align with protecting you.
+1. Products are compartmentalized into what's easily developed, packaged and deployed.
+Real threats dont follow the same dividing lines.
+If someone has any malicious intentions towards you, they will use everything they can to accomplish their goal and it's ALL related to the same threat.
+This relationship is rarely seen when multiple products are used for different security components.
+1. No one will tell you what you DONT need, or that you are ever SAFE ENOUGH.
+You have to have a sober assessment of your own vulnerability and risk tolerance/liability for what you're protecting.
+1. You have to be your own best advocate, that's what a CISO is for.

 ## Security Checklist
 1. **Hire a CISO** First things first.
 Hire someone that is dedicated to your information security and can spend the necessary time to walk through this process.
 A good competent CISO should be capable of all of the tasks here, just maybe not all at once.
 It will be a serial process until/unless there is more staff.
 Sometimes 1 person is all that is justified or acn be spared in budget, but it's so much better than anyone part time or none at all.
 1. basics like **virus protection** on endpoints